Pulborough Circular walk

 2. At the end climb onto a low embankment to continue alongside the River Arun, initially heading NW.
 You now follow this riverside path for 1½ km, keeping the river on your left and passing the substantial footbridge carrying the South Downs Way.

-3. Opposite Bury church on the other side of the river, turn right at a footpath waymarker post to head E across the water meadows (you might have to detour around some boggy areas).
-The path crosses several stiles and ditches, turning half-left after the second stile.
-A third stile takes you onto a grassy path between hedges which leads to the railway line.
+3. Opposite Bury church on the other side of the river, turn right at a footpath signpost.
+Follow a clear grassy path heading E and then NE across the water meadows for 450m (detouring around any boggy areas as necessary).
+Continue along a tree-lined grassy path leading to the railway line.

 8. Amberley to West Lodges (2¾ km)

-1. Head E out of the village along East Street.
-In 800m you come to the Sportsman pub on your left, another possible lunch stop.
-In a further 500m, after the last of the houses and just before a ‘national speed limit’ sign, turn left off the road onto a public footpath.
-This goes half-right downhill across a large field, heading NE.
+1. Head E out of the village along East Street, leaving the WSP but joining the West Sussex Literary Trail?
+(WSLT).
+In 800m you come to The Sportsman pub on your left, another possible refreshment stop.
+In a further 500m, after the last of the houses and just before a ‘national speed limit’ sign, turn half-left onto a public footpath sloping diagonally down across a large field, heading NE.

 2. At the field boundary go through a hedge and across a ditch on a plank bridge.
 Keep ahead across a smaller field and go over a stile in the corner onto a path through a copse.
 This comes out in front of the derelict Rackham Mill, with a house up on the right.
 After veering left between these buildings the path heads N towards a wood, with views across the water meadows on your left.